microsoft/fluentui/packages/web-components/src/radio-group/README.md

 ## **Engineering Spec**

+As defined by the [W3C](https://www.w3.org/WAI/ARIA/apg/patterns/radio/)..

-A radio group is a set of checkable buttons, known as radio buttons, where no more than one of the buttons can be checked at a time.
+> A radio group is a set of checkable buttons, known as radio buttons, where no more than one of the buttons can be checked at a time.
 Some implementations may initialize the set with all buttons in the unchecked state in order to force the user to check one of the buttons before moving past a certain point in the workflow.

 ### Use Case

-Radio group allows the user to be presented with a list of all the options visible which can facilitate the comparison of choice.
+Used anywhere an author might group a list of radio options.

 <br />